Go Flux Yourself: Navigating Human-Work Evolution (No. 28)

 This is the great irony of efficiency.
 We automate tedious tasks so we can focus on the important ones, only to discover that the tedious tasks were training for the important ones.

 The evidence predates smartphones.
-The Flynn effect, the observed rise in intelligence quotient scores across generations throughout the 20th century, has reversed in several developed nations.
+The Flynn effect, the observed rise in intelligence quotient scores across generations throughout the 20th century, has reversed in several developed nations, from the 1990s onwards.
+The reverse Flynn effect shifted into a different gear in 2010, when the iPhone became ubiquitous.
 The most striking data comes from Scandinavia, where military conscription provides consistent testing across generations.
 Researchers have observed IQ declining within families: the third brother scoring lower than the second, who scored lower than the first.
 Same genetics, same household, but something cultural shifting between cohorts.
 “It’s not genetic,” Daisy emphasises.
 “It’s environmental.”

 Colin Macintosh sees this play out in his classrooms every day.
 He’s the headmaster of Cargilfield, an Edinburgh prep school, and – full disclosure – my A-level English teacher at Shrewsbury School.
 He’s the reason I studied at St Andrews.
 When Colin reached out to discuss children’s attention spans, following December’s New Statesman piece on the under-16s social media ban in Australia, his concern was palpable, and this is a man who has spent decades dealing with 12-year-olds.
 He is not easily rattled.